unmannedlab/ekf_cal/docs/tutorial.md

 # Dependencies
-The EKF_CAL package has the following hard dependencies that are required for all compilations:
+The EKF-CAL package has the following hard dependencies that are required for all compilations:
 - [OpenCV](https://opencv.org/)
 - [Eigen 3](https://eigen.tuxfamily.org/index.php?title=Main_Page)